Liga IV Vrancea

-Liga IV Vrancea (known as Superliga Altdorf Tehnik for sponsorship reasons) is the county football division of Liga IV for clubs based in Vrancea County, Romania.
-The competition is ranked as the fourth tier of the Romanian football league system and is organized by AJF Vrancea – Asociația Județeană de Fotbal (lit.
+Liga IV Vrancea (known as Superliga Altdorf Tehnik for sponsorship reasons) is one of the regional football divisions of Liga IV, the fourth tier of the Romanian football league system, for clubs based in Vrancea County, and is organized by AJF Vrancea – Asociația Județeană de Fotbal (lit.
 'County Football Association').

 It is contested by a variable number of teams, depending on the number of teams relegated from Liga III, the number of teams promoted from Liga V Vrancea, and the teams that withdraw or enter the competition.
 The winner may or may not be promoted to Liga III, depending on the result of a promotion play-off contested against the winner of a neighboring county series.

 History

-In 1968, following the new administrative and territorial reorganization of the country, each county established its own football championship, integrating teams from the former regional championships as well as those that had previously competed in town and rayon level competitions.
-The freshly formed Vrancea County Championship was placed under the authority of the newly created Consiliul Județean pentru Educație Fizică și Sport (lit.
+In 1968, following the new administrative and territorial reorganization of the country, each county established its own football championship, integrating teams from the former regional championships as well as those that had previously competed in town and rayon-level competitions.
+The newly formed Vrancea County Championship was placed under the authority of the Consiliul Județean pentru Educație Fizică și Sport (lit.
 'County Council for Physical Education and Sports') in Vrancea County.

-Since then, the structure and organization of Liga IV Vrancea, like those of other county championships, have undergone numerous changes.
+Since then, the structure and organization of Vrancea’s main county competition have undergone numerous changes.
 Between 1968 and 1992, the main county competition was known as the Campionatul Județean (County Championship).
-Between 1992 and 1997, it was renamed Divizia C – Faza Județeană (Divizia C – County Phase), followed by Divizia D starting in 1997, and since 2006, it has been known as Liga IV.
+Starting in 1992, the competition has been organized by the AJF Vrancea – Asociația Județeană de Fotbal (lit.
+'County Football Association').
+Between 1992 and 1997, it was renamed Divizia C – Faza Județeană (Divizia C – County Phase), followed by Divizia D from 1997, and it has been known as Liga IV since 2006.
+Beginning in 2014, the league has been officially known as Superliga Altdorf Tehnik for sponsorship reasons.